Marphownio/RepSEO_Classifier/README.md

 ## Citation

+If you find our work helpful, we would greatly appreciate it if you could cite our paper using the following BibTeX format.
 ```text
 @inproceedings{wu2025seo,
   author    = {Mengying Wu and Geng Hong and Wuyuao Mai and Xinyi Wu and Lei Zhang and Yingyuan Pu and Huajun Chai and Lingyun Ying and Haixin Duan and Min Yang},